connor-ve/Remote-SSH-Guide/README.md

 This should be a comprehensive guide to help you set up Visual Studio Code as your Client Manager for any CSU Linux needs.
 If you have any questions please reach out to my contact information that is located both above and below.
 If this is helpful to you please consider giving my repo a :star: and sharing it!
 Cheers!

-## Visual Studio Installation and Setup
+## Visual Studio Code Installation and Setup

 As we will be using VScode as our preferred way to log in spirit and grail the first thing we need to do is install it to our local machine.
 Please click [here](https://code.visualstudio.com/download) to be redirected to the VScode download page.
 From here select the correct download for the current operating system on your device (Windows, MacOS, or Linux).